What is On Time In Full (OTIF)? How to calculate OTIF as a KPI?

-The OTIF definition consists of two parts - on time & in full.
-It is often used as a KPI measuring the efficiency and accuracy of delivery in supply chain.
+The OTIF definition consists of two parts - on time and in full.
+It refers to the KPI measuring the efficiency and accuracy of delivery or logistics in the supply chain.

-- The most common way to define in full is that customer gets exactly the amount they have ordered.
+The most common way to define in full is that the customer gets exactly the amount they have ordered.

 On Time In Full = (Cases matching the criteria) / (Total number of cases)

 On Time = (Delivery time) - (Confirmed delivery time)